-As I’m writing this, I’m at my desk with my hands typing away on my keyboard as I stared at the google document on my monitor.
-The bracelet I previously cast away was now seen on my left wrist in my peripheral vision.

-Which initially felt like a shackle both physically and mentally, the bracelet had now become proof and a constant reminder to me that sometimes life’s greatest and most valuable moments exist outside your comfort zone.
-You just had to keep pushing yourself to take that step and keep walking.
+As I’m writing this, I’m at my desk, my hands typing away on my keyboard as I stare at the document on my monitor.
+The bracelet I previously cast away is now on my left wrist, visible in my periphery.
+What initially felt like a shackle both physically and mentally, the bracelet had now become proof and a constant reminder to me that sometimes life’s greatest and most valuable moments exist outside your comfort zone.
+You just have to keep pushing yourself to take that extra step.
+Me?
 I just had to wear the bracelet.